 Guinness’s surgery was a success.
-A few days later, though, Jamie was called with a diagnosis: it was oral melanoma.
-The vet advised to “wait and see,” however Jamie was instantly on the phone with a veterinary oncologist, scheduling an appointment for the very next morning.
+A few days later, though, Jamie received a call with a diagnosis: it was oral melanoma.
+The vet advised her to “wait and see.”
+However, Jamie was instantly on the phone with a veterinary oncologist, scheduling an appointment for the very next morning.

 “We have Healthy Paws Pet Insurance so I didn’t need to take a ‘wait-and-see’ approach but rather go full guns blazing to make sure my fur baby received the care that he deserved.”

 At the appointment the next day, Guinness had some ultrasounds and x-rays, and Jamie received good news: the cancer had not yet spread, and his cancer was diagnosed as Stage 1.
 They scheduled his second surgery to gain wider clean margins (where no cancer cells are seen at the outer edge of the tissue that was removed), and Guinness was not recommended for radiation.

 Rather, Guinness began immunotherapy in the form of the oral melanoma vaccine.
 “This is a procedure that occurs every two weeks for the first four series and then again twice a year for the rest of his life,” explains Jamie.